Holi0317/misc-scripts/README.md

 write to given file from command line.

 ## ffsplit.py
-use ffmpeg to split a given video into multiple segments.
+Use ffmpeg to split a given video into multiple segments.

+See the script docstring for usage.

+## ffcut.py
+Use ffmpeg to split and concatenate video.

-See the module docstring for usage.
+See the script docstring for usage.

 ## ffmpeg.md
 I am terrible at ffmpeg.
 This is a notes / snippet for me to convert media files.